dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

         </group>
     </group>
 ```
-That is essentially the CDI/xml.
-However, every node also has some system-variables stored in its EEPROM.
-These are stored at a known location, so the system code can find them.
+That is the essentially the CDI/xml desription of the App.
+However, every node also has some system-variables stored in its EEPROM, which are stored at a known memory location, so the system code can find them.
 So, we need to add some preface-xml:
 ```
 <cdi>
     <identification>